selvam920/trina_grid/doc/features/cell-editing.md

 TrinaGrid(
   columns: columns,
   rows: rows,
-  editCellRenderer: (defaultEditCellWidget, cell, controller, focusNode) {
+  editCellRenderer: (defaultEditCellWidget, cell, controller, focusNode, handleSelected) {
     // This will be used for all columns unless they have their own editCellRenderer return Container(
       decoration: BoxDecoration(